Author Index

 Michael Schudson

-Michael Schudson is Professor of Communication at the University of California at San Diego and the author of The Good Citizen: A History of American Civic Life (1998) and The Power of News (1995).
+Michael Schudson is professor of Communication at the University of California at San Diego and the author of The Good Citizen: A History of American Civic Life (1998) and The Power of News (1995).

 Natasha Dow Schüll

 Natasha D. Schüll is a cultural anthropologist and associate professor at New York University.
-She studies digital media and subjecivity and is the author of Addiction by Design.
+She studies digital media and subjectivity and is the author of Addiction by Design.
 Her forthcoming book, Keeping Track, details new modes of introspection and governance engendered by digital self-tracking technologies.

 Richard Schuller